coap-security/coap-ace-poc-firmware/README.md

 The technology stack it demonstrates by this is

-* an [ACE (RFC9200)] Resource Server (RS) -- this limits the interactions of users according to an authorization server's decisions
+* an [ACE-OAuth (RFC9200)] Resource Server (RS) -- this limits the interactions of users according to an authorization server's decisions
 * the [ACE OSCORE profile (RFC9203)] -- this connects the ACE framework with OSCORE, and generates OSCORE keys
 * [OSCORE (RFC8613)] -- this secures communication with symmetric keys, independent of the precise transport mechanism used
 * [CoAP (RFC7252)] -- this gives a compact and versatile application protocol with flexible forwarding options